GDSC-IIIT-V/computer-science-resources/resources/Cloud/README.md

 - GCP Documentation : https://cloud.google.com/architecture/framework
 - Docker and Kubernetes Tutorial : Docker and Kubernetes - Full Course for Beginners
 - Cloud Certification exam notes https://notes.rishab.cloud/
+- Further using student benefits on Qwiklabs and google cloud platform you can get free access to some of Quests on Qwiklabs visit https://cloud.google.com/edu/students .